cryptocopycats/awesome-cryptocollectibles/README.md

-And, of course, the kitties are a modern "masqueraded" or fun way of casino "funny money" tokens rebranded as digital "virtual" cat collectibles or non fungible tokens (NFTs).
+And, of course, the kitties are a modern "masqueraded" or fun way of casino "funny money" tokens rebranded as digital "virtual" cat collectibles or "non fungible" tokens (NFTs).

 **BEWARE: Gambling is fun and addictive.
 Winning and losing.
 Up and down.
-Treat CryptoKittes (and CryptoCollectibles) as entertainment like casino gambling, sports betting or poker cards playing.
+Treat CryptoKitties (and CryptoCollectibles) as entertainment like casino gambling, sports betting or poker cards playing.
 Do NOT "invest" trying to get-rich-quick or raise the stakes trying to win back what you have lost, and so on.**